 4. Special function plans related to the county’s physical development should be prepared for issues, services or functions provided by or subject to approval of county government.
 They should be developed according to the following principles:

 a.
-Special function plans (e.g., plans for parks, sewage, solid waste, stormwater management, etc.) should be based on the framework for the county’s physical development established in the Comprehensive Plan and joint plans.
+Base special function plans (e.g., plans for parks, sewage, solid waste, stormwater management, etc.) on the framework for the county’s physical development established in the Comprehensive Plan and joint plans.
 The goals, objectives, and policies set forth in the Comprehensive Plan should be followed; as should the intensity levels and location of land uses and transportation networks in subarea plans still in effect and in joint plans; and

 b.
 Special function plans may be prepared for the county as a whole, or for parts of the county, with boundaries to be based on the scope of the issue or service.

-5. The County should continue to evaluate and periodically update subarea boundaries and plans for consistency with the Comprehensive Plan and the GMA.
+5. Continue to evaluate and periodically update subarea boundaries and plans for consistency with the Comprehensive Plan and the GMA.

+6. Any action that expands an Urban Growth Area, a LAMIRD, establishes a new fully contained community, or creates a master planned resort shall have an effective date 60 days after the public notice of adoption of the comprehensive plan or development regulation amendment, or if a petition for review to the Growth Management Hearings Board is filed, upon the Board’s final order, consistent with RCW 36.70A.067.

 OBJECTIVE C: Implementation of the Comprehensive Plan - Implement the Comprehensive Plan through county programs and regulations.